tue-ees-5xwg0/assignments/assignment_3/README.md

 ### EV penatration level

-Given an input of expected EV penatration level (how many houses have PVs), randomly select houses which will get the EVs, and randomly add EV charging profile to those houses.
-You should not assign the same profile to multiple houses.
+Given an input of expected electrical vehicle (EV) penatration level, i.e. the percentage of houses which has EV charged at home, randomly add EV charging profiles to the houses according to the following creteria.

-The EVs need to be approximately evenly distributed to all the LV feeders.
+* The number of EVs per LV feeder should be `round_down[penatration_level * total_houses / number_of_feeders]`.
+  * For example, given
+    * number of houses: 150
+    * number of feeders: 7
+    * penatration level: 20%
+    * The number of EVs per LV feeder should be: `round_down(20% * 150 / 7) = 4`
+* Within a LV feeder, randomly select houses which will have EVs.
+  *  You need to use the graph function from Assignment 1 to know which houses belong to which feeder.
+* For each selected house with EV, randomly select an EV charging profile to add to the `sym_load` of that house.
+  * You should not assign the same EV profile more than once.
+  * That's why in the input data number of EV charging profile is at least the same as the number of `sym_load`.

+After assignment of EV profiles, run a time-series power flow as in Assignment 2, return the two aggregation tables.

 ### Optimal tap position